snowplow/documentation/docs/destinations/warehouses-and-lakes/rdb/loading-transformed-data/databricks-loader/index.md

 `}</CodeBlock>
 </details>

-After script is added cluster needs to be restarted.
-Verify that changes took effect with `spark.conf.get("spark.databricks.acl.sqlOnly")`, should return `true`.
+After adding the script, you need to restart the cluster.
+Verify that changes took effect by evaluating `spark.conf.get("spark.databricks.acl.sqlOnly")`, which should return `true`.

 Start the loader so it could create tables.
 Now cluster is ready to be configured: